quantumlib/Cirq/style.md

 We follow the [import standards](https://www.python.org/dev/peps/pep-0008/#imports) of PEP 8, with the following guidance.

-In Cirq's main implementation codde (not testing code), we prefer importing the full module.
+In Cirq's main implementation code (not testing code), we prefer importing the full module.
 This aids in mocking during tests.
 Thus we prefer
 ```python
 from cirq import ops